14th March 2020 - 8:30am to 4:30pm

 13:00:14:15: Lunch (lunch included)

-15:00-16:00: Panel discussion with leading literary agents on how to submit your manuscript
+15:00-16:00: Panel discussion with leading literary agents on how to submit your manuscript: Juliet Pickering of Blake Friedmann and Laura Williams of Greene & Heaton

 16:00-16:30: Drinks reception

 Sara Collins studied law at the London School of Economics and worked as a lawyer for seventeen years.
 In 2014 she embarked upon the Creative Writing Masters at Cambridge University, where she won the 2015 Michael Holroyd Prize of Re-creative Writing and was shortlisted for the 2016 Lucy Cavendish Prize for a book inspired by her love of gothic fiction.
-This turned into her first novel, The Confessions of Frannie Langton, which has been shortlisted for the Costa First Novel Award 2019.
+This turned into her first novel, The Confessions of Frannie Langton, which won the Costa First Novel Award in 2019.

 Nell Stevens writes memoir and fiction.
 She is the author of Bleaker House and Mrs Gaskell & Me, which won the 2019 Somerset Maugham Award.
 She was shortlisted for the BBC National Short Story Award, 2018.
 Her writing is published in The New York Times, Vogue, The Paris Review, The New York Review of Books, The Guardian, Granta and elsewhere.
 Nell lectures in Creative Writing at Goldsmiths, University of London.